Clear thinking and practical support

 Group 2

 We provide structured training for complaint staff, investigating officers, panel members and senior officers.
-The sessions are clear, practical and built around the real challenges councils face.
-Everything is based on legislation, statutory guidance and live casework, with tools staff can use straight away.
+Sessions are clear, practical and based in legislation, statutory guidance and real casework.
+Every session includes tools that staff can use straight away.

-We offer direct support for teams handling complex or sensitive cases, as well as wider service reviews.
+We provide direct support for teams handling complex or sensitive Children Act complaints, as well as wider service reviews linked to learning and quality assurance.

-On call consultancy: quick advice for live cases, high‑risk decisions and complex issues, available as ad‑hoc sessions or retainers.
+Quick advice for live cases, high risk decisions and complex issues.
+Available as ad hoc sessions or through short retainers.

-Quality assurance: targeted audits, red‑flag reviews and case sampling to improve complaint responses and processes.
+Targeted audits, red flag reviews and case sampling that strengthen complaint responses and reduce avoidable escalation.

-Process diagnostics: end‑to‑end reviews of Children Act complaint workflows, including practice, timescales and escalation.
+End to end reviews of Children Act complaint workflows, including practice, timescales, roles and escalation routes.

 Resolution-Ready-Local-Authority-Experts-for-Complaints-Against-Families-and-Children-002